-May marked the beginning of Ramadan, an Islamic month that consists of fasting 30 consecutive days from sunrise to sunset.
+This month marked the month of Ramadan, an Islamic month that consists of fasting 30 consecutive days from sunrise to sunset.
 Ramadan involves abstaining from food and drink throughout the day, and focusing more on good human values and spirituality.
 To get an idea of what a typical day in Ramadan was like, here is a brief outline:

 Ramadan, like intermittent fasting, can provide some incredible health benefits.
 Weight loss aside, fasting makes the body more efficient on how it uses its resources.
 Here is a list of the more common health benefits: